mluckcuck/mluckcuck.github.io/_posts/2023-10-14-post-post-doc.md

 This month I start a new job.
 After a short stint as Lecturer at the University of Derby, I am now an Assistant Professor of Computer Science at the University of Nottingham.
 It's been nice to come back home to the Midlands, to have a slightly more intuitive sense of where different towns and cities are, but I also feel slightly out of place from being away for so long.

-## Partial Installation
+## _so here you  are, installed…_

-This month was my second first week as a new lecturer, and it still feels like there's a lot that I don't know.
+This month saw my second first week as a new lecturer, and it still feels like there's a lot that I don't know.
 Not that I didn't learn anything the first time around, but maybe I wasn't in my previous job long enough to have learnt how to do all the parts of the job.
 Add that to the usual things with a new job: registering for email addresses, IT systems, finding your way around the building, etc; its been a good start, but there are still 'new job admin' things on my todo list.

-Whenever I move house, and more recently when I've moved job, I get a line from Martin Chuzlewhit, by Charles Dickens, stuck in my head.
-Specifically it's in the voice and intonation that I heard in the the Radio 4 adaptation of it that I had on tape.
-It's a character starting a new job, who has been shown into his office and left to get on with things.
-Excitedly, he says : _"And so, here I am; **installed**..."_ but, this time, I'm not installed.
-Neither was I last time.
-On both occasions I've been only _partially_ installed; this time, in a (thankfully empty) hot-desking room; for the last job I was perched at the desk of someone away on long-term-sick, in a room of five other people.
+For me, this is another _partial_ installation.
+I have my space, and crucially a key, but my desk is in a (thankfully empty) hot-desking room.
+For the previous job, it took longer to get a desk and a key…

 I'm not sure how things go in other fields, but a lot of Computer Science departments seem to be in the middle of recruiting to cover large numbers of students, but have no where to put the people.
-I've seen this even for more senior academics, who are also sharing offices.
-It's not exclusively impacting new academics like me.
+It's not exclusively impacting new academics like me; I've seen this even for more senior academics, who are also sharing offices.
 This is tricky, because I find that I need the quiet and space of being on my own to read and write well.
-But we will see what happens.
+But we'll see what happens.

 There are benefits to having a team sharing an office.
 The group I shared my office with during my time at Liverpool was great: we got on well, we were all working on closely related things so it gave a sense of comradeship to the place, and (crucially) no one was overly loud.

 ## The Trouble with Teaching